 The law was made for the people.
 The people were not made to meet the requirements of the law.
 Mark 2:27; Mark 3:1-6

 JW's believe they are showing respect for blood by refusing blood transfusions.
 However they are not showing respect for human life, God, and Jesus by refusing blood transfusions.
-They are showing respect for the Watchtower and no one else.
+They are showing respect for the organization and no one else.

 Jesus said, 'What goes into a man's mouth does not make him 'unclean,' but what comes out of his mouth, that is what makes him 'unclean.'" ' Matthew 15:11